openvar/variantValidator/MANUAL.md

 ## Operation

-Python scripts importing variant validator will have to set up a last few configuration variables before they can proceed.
+Python scripts importing VariantValidator will have to set up a last few configuration variables before they can proceed.
 These variables must be set in such a way that they don't go out of scope - otherwise the validator won't work.

 This example script will validate the variant NM_000088.3:c.589G>T and then print the output as a json file.
 You might need to change it to point to the correct seqrepo directory.